logic2333/climate-clustering/readme.txt

 standardize.m changes ori_data.mat to data_mat.mat by z-score standardization.
 data_mat.csv is actually the same thing as data_mat.mat, header added.
+After PCA on data_mat.mat, pca_mat.mat picks top 54 components that explain over 99.99% of the original feature space.

 bulk_process.m trains clustering models, plots the result on the globe and evaluates the model.
 It picks models(Self-Organizing Maps and K-Medoids) according to the folders' names under this directory,